leonard186/pravda/README.md

 # PRAVDA

-This project aims to offer news articles, headlines, tweets and live video streaming by browsing news categories or searching for keywords.
+This web application offers news articles, headlines, tweets and live video streaming by browsing news categories or searching for keywords.

 # Live demo